LenneDalben/StardewValleyModsGPL/It Takes a Village/[CP] It Takes a Village - Class Events/README.md

 ||Getting started||

 To begin the lesson series, reach 6 hearts with Penny, then visit the town on a sunny day between 9:30am and 6:00pm.
-An event will play with Penny outside the Library / Museum.
+An event will play with Penny outside the Library.
 By default, at least 7 days later, a lesson event will happen somewhere in town!
 Refer to the Configuration section on how to customize the Minimum Days Between Lessons.

 Refer to the spoiler guide for details on activating the other events (a few have weather and/or time conditions).